dijkstracula/smrt/report/report.md

 behaves indistinguishably from a non-SMR disk.

-At present, there are four disk models implemented in SMRT: the three of interest to us are a block-addressable disk, mimicing a CMR disk, a zoned disk with an append-only interface similar to host-managed SMR, and a zoned disk with a block-addressable indirection layer, similar to drive-managed SMR (The fourth disk, which models drive tracks, was intended to reason about corruptiong adjacent singled tracks on write operations, but proved not to be useful and so is considered vestigal for the moment.)
+At present, there are four disk models implemented in SMRT: the three of interest to us are a block-addressable disk, mimicking a CMR disk, a zoned disk with an append-only interface similar to host-managed SMR, and a zoned disk with a block-addressable indirection layer, similar to drive-managed SMR (The fourth disk, which models drive tracks, was intended to reason about corruption adjacent singled tracks on write operations, but proved not to be useful and so is considered vestigial for the moment.)

 We make no claims that our drive-managed disk's indirection layer is novel or even remotely desirable.
 Actual SMR indirection systems involve layers of